The Twins Almanac for June

 June 30, 1995

-Dave Winfield got his 3,000th hit at the Metrodome off Dennis Eckersley less than two years earlier, on September 16, 1993.
+Dave Winfield got his 3,000th hit off Dennis Eckersley at the Dome less than two years earlier, on September 16, 1993.

-When Cal Ripken Jr. got his 3,000th hit at the Metrodome on April 15, 2000, Orioles first base coach Eddie Murray was the first man to congratulate him.
-Mike Trombley earned the save for Baltimore.
+And here’s a Fun Fact: When Cal Ripken Jr. got his 3,000th hit at the Metrodome on April 15, 2000, Eddie Murray was right there to greet him as the Orioles first base coach.
+And Mike Trombley earned the save for Baltimore in that game.

 June 30, 2016